Hope & Anchor

 W6 9JJ

-This welcoming gay pub is one of CAMRA’s Real Heritage Pubs and the description is as follows: “This drinkers’ local is a very good example of a largely unaltered, modest Truman’s pub of about 1930.
+This pub is not only a grade II listed building, it is also a Three Star pub on the Campaign for Real Ale’s (CAMRA) National Inventory with an interior of outstanding national historic importance, and the description is as follows: “This drinkers’ local is a very good example of a largely unaltered, modest Truman’s pub of about 1930.
 Planned as part of a housing development, it retains its separate public bar and saloon.
 The former is the larger but in terms of fittings there is little to differentiate them.
 Both have wall panelling and fixed seats and the counters are the same plain, panelled design while both bar-backs each have an Art Deco clock.
 Many pubs had spittoon troughs in front of bar counters, and that in the saloon bar here is an excellent example.
 Out of tune with today’s habits maybe but they were to collect human expectoration, cigarette ends and other sundry detritus.
 This trough has timber edging and is lined with brown and white chequered tiles.
 There’s even a small opening at the counter corner to sweep the bits and pieces together.
 Other original features are the brick fireplaces and, in the saloon, typical Truman’s lettering on the panelling advertising their wares.
 Original tiling in the saloon bar.
 The one big change is the loss of the off-sales compartment – traceable in the closed doorway on the (puzzlingly named) Riverside Gardens side and the stopped-off spittoon trough.
 There is a pleasant garden area beyond a loggia outside the saloon.
 History opposite: Across Macbeth Street is one of London’s Board Schools (1896) built in the late 19th century to educate children in architecturally uplifting surroundings.”

-The Hope & Anchor featured on the Daytime Crawl of Hammersmith, Barnes and Putney in October 2003, the Evening Crawl of Hammersmith in July 2006, and the Choosy Cat and the True Sea Dog: Evening Crawl of Fulham and Hammersmith in August 2010.
+The Hope & Anchor featured on the Daytime Crawl of Hammersmith, Barnes and Putney on 18 October 2003, the Evening Crawl of Hammersmith on 31 July 2006, and the Choosy Cat and the True Sea Dog: Evening Crawl of Fulham and Hammersmith on 11 August 2010.